linebender/druid/CONTRIBUTING.md

 If your name does not already appear in the [AUTHORS] file, please feel free to add it as part of your patch.

+## Code reviews

+All submissions, including submissions by project members, require review.
+We use GitHub pull requests for this purpose.
+Consult [GitHub Help] for more information on using pull requests.

+# How to maintain

 ## Preparing for a new release